prasannavl/icomponent/packages/icomponent/README.md

 - It only uses W3C standards, and simply sits on top of the Custom Elements API providing similar conventions.
 - Provides an extremely simple Elm like *suggestion* for dealing with state, but it's really upto to you.
 - It's provides `queueRender`, `render`, and `clearRenderQueue` - all of them do what they precisely say.
 No misnomer or complications like in `React` where `render` actually means, return a view.
 (I'd actually call it a design bug in React.
 It has nothing to do with rendering.
 It just builds a view - I'd have called it `view`).
 - Explicit control of rendering.
 You say, when and where to render.
-But has very sensible automatic rendering logic that's extremely simply to understand, like when an load, update, attribute changes, etc. But everything can be overriden.
+But has very sensible automatic rendering logic that's extremely simply to understand, like when an load, attribute changes, etc. But everything can be overriden.
 - Operates natively on the DOM.
 There's no VDOM overhead unless you bring it with you (which you happily can, of course!)

 <!-- ##### -->